Discover HeatCore AI

 Choosing characteristics that matter

-Focus on features that move rejects and rework: bead width, penetration proxies, toe cooldown slope (t8/5), and travel speed.
-QMS Copilot reads these from inline sensors and updates charts automatically.
+Focus on features that move rejects and rework: bead width, penetration proxies, toe cooldown slope (t8/5), and travel speed. the HeatCore QMS workflow reads these from inline sensors and updates charts automatically.

 Reading X‑bar/R for weld stability